Authors: Daniel Ostermeier,

 We compare our method, i.e., the EAIK toolbox, to different frameworks on common 6R manipulators: The UR5 robot (three parallel and two intersecting axes), the Puma (spherical wrist and two intersecting axes), and the ABB IRB 6640 (spherical wrist and two parallel axes).
 A Franka Emika Panda (spherical wrist) represents the category of redundant 7R robots, which we solve by joint-locking.
 We further use two conceptual manipulators from Elias et al.: The “Spherical” (spherical wrist) and “3-Parallel” (three parallel axes) robot.
 Besides IKFast, we also list the computation times on the numerical Gauss-Newton (GN) and Levenberg-Marquard (LM) solvers implemented in the Python Robotics Toolbox.

-The following figure shows a comparison of the IK computation times of above-mentioned manipulators on 5,000 randomly assigned end effector poses (left) and the batch-times on 10,000 random (analytically solvable) manipulators (right).
-The measured times in (left) correspond to a single solution for the numerical approaches and the set of all possible solutions for EAIK and IKFast, respectively.
-In the right image, we additionally include derivation times and only show our method along the numerical ones, as the derivation time of IKFast deemed it unfeasible for this task.
-Our method shows the smallest overall variance and, except for the Puma robot, consistently surpasses all other methods.
+The following figure shows a comparison of the IK computation times of six representative manipulators on 5,000 randomly assigned end-effector poses (left) and the batch-times on 10,000 random (analytically solvable) 6R manipulators (right).
+The measured times in (left) correspond to a single solution for the numerical approaches—which we marked with an asterisk—and the set of all possible solutions for EAIK, IKFast, and the method by He et al. respectively.
+In (left), we additionally include derivation times and only show our method along the numerical ones, as the derivation times of IKFast are too long for this task to finish within a reasonable time.
+Our method shows the smallest overall variance and, except for the Puma and Panda robot, consistently surpasses all other methods.

 Further, we randomly generate 20 different 6R manipulators with their last three joints resembling a spherical wrist.
 The chosen manipulators cover all decisive combinations of intersecting or parallel axes relevant to our current decomposition.
 For these manipulators, the input to our method is a series of six homogeneous transformations that describe the position and orientation of the respective joints.
 The time measurements were obtained by running a batch size of 100'000 derivations.